 Do you have to rush to get to the toilet?

 Do you know where every toilet in town is?

 Do you get a sudden urge to pee when you put the key in the door?

 These are some of the signs of an overactive bladder.
 An overactive bladder may be diagnosed if you have any or all of the above symptoms.
 It is caused by involuntary contractions of the bladder.
 In other words, the bladder muscle contracts to empty your bladder at a time that is not convenient and you are not able to switch off that contraction.
 In some cases, it can be so strong that your bladder can empty on the way to the toilet.
 This is a very distressing condition and can hugely affect one’s quality of life.
 People with an overactive bladder may not stray far from the toilet for fear of bladder incontinence and will know where every toilet in town is.
 They will also regularly go ‘just in case’.
 Drinking too much coffee or tea can exacerbate the issue.

-If you have any of the above symptoms, you can book to see one of our specialist women’s health physiotherapists (Mariola or Linda).
-We first will take a full history and we may get you to fill out a bladder chart so that we get the full picture of your symptoms.
-We may assess the pelvic floor muscles as a strong muscle will help you to get to the toilet on time.
-We would then advise you on a bladder training programme.
+If you have any of the above symptoms, you can book to our specialist women’s health physiotherapist, Linda.
+She first will take a full history and may get you to fill out a bladder chart so that she get the full picture of your symptoms.
+She may assess the pelvic floor muscles as a strong muscle will help you to get to the toilet on time.
+She would then advise you on a bladder training programme.
 Medications can sometimes help and we will refer you to your GP if we think they are appropriate.